rlugojr/phosphor-disposable/README.md

 Follow the package install instructions first.

-Any bundler that understands how to `require()` files with .js and .css extensions can be used with this package.
+Any bundler that understands how to `require()` files with .js extensions can be used with this package.

 Usage Examples